panosc-eu/panosc/Work Packages/WP8 User Training/WP4-5-8/MeetingMinutes_2019-05-14.md

 Carsten intends to start bi-weekly meetings for WP5

 Major challenge with e-learning platform is integration of Jupyter technology where there apparently does not currently exist a ready-to-use solution.
-Once this has been solved, it will be easier to leverate the outcome from the first task in WP5 (APIs).
+Once this has been solved, it will be easier to leverage the outcome from the first task in WP5 (APIs).